 Why Chipkin

 This was a strong fit for Chipkin because the problem was not generic protocol conversion.
 It was multi-device point ownership, BACnet instance handling, and downstream Modbus mapping under live commissioning pressure.
-Chipkin QuickServer provided the gateway path, and Chipkin support delivered the corrected map fast enough to keep the installation moving.
+Chipkin QuickServer provided the gateway path, and Chipkin support helped the field team lock in the final controller-to-point split fast enough to keep the installation moving.

 That matters in PLC handoff projects because a small mapping error can ripple into every downstream register assumption.